 We rely on outside licensors for patent and/or software license rights in technology that is incorporated into and is necessary for the operation of our products.
 For example, our ability to provide Web server certificates in the future is dependent upon a licensing agreement we have with Baltimore Technologies, one of our primary competitors.
 Our success will depend in part on our continued ability to have access to such technologies that are or may become important to the functionality of our products.
 Any inability to continue to procure or use such technology could have a significant adverse effect on our ability to sell some of our products.

-We have entered into complex contracts, which require on going monitoring and administration.
-Failure to monitor and administer these contracts properly may result in liability or damages.
+We sometimes enter into complex contracts which require ongoing monitoring and administration.
+Failure to monitor and administer these contracts properly could result in liability or damages.